pingcap/docs/system-variables.md

 <CustomContent platform="tidb-cloud">

 - This variable is used to set whether to record all SQL statements in the log.
 This feature is disabled by default.
-If maintenance personnel needs to trace all SQL statements when locating issues, they can enable this feature.
+If you need to trace all SQL statements when locating issues, enable this feature.

 </CustomContent>